 The desserts were always tempting.
 Fortunately, the portions were small, so trying two (or as many as you wanted) wasn’t unreasonable.

 I get a kick out of Ted when we’re presented with different foods than we prepare at home.
 Although he is a far less selective (i.e., “picky”) eater than I am, he’s more comfortable in the safety zone of familiar foods that he’s seen and eaten before.
 For example, he wouldn’t try a purple poi dinner roll in Hawai’i because it was purple.
 After all, who eats purple bread products?
-The second time we had poi rolls, he dared to try one—maybe because I didn’t become gravely ill when I ate one the first time.
+The second time we had poi rolls, he dared to try one—maybe because I didn’t become gravely ill after I ate one the first time.
 If I can get him to try something he’s never seen, heard of, or tasted before, he usually enjoys it.

 Even with all those food choices and a different menu every day, some foods on the 2023 BT were exceptional.
 Here’s an Egyptian meal we had for a family-style dinner as we cruised on the Nile River.
 The meatballs were out of this world, and everything else was deliciously spicy too.
 It took some coaxing to get Ted to try more than the meatballs.
 The meatballs were “safe” because he’d seen and eaten meatballs before, but he gets full credit for bravely trying some of the other dishes and admitting that they were good.